Our COVID support page provides you with some information about managing your loans and your finances during this time.

-Many Australians will find their income is affected by the spread of COVID-19.
-Rest assured that lenders are offering financial assistance to borrowers who are facing significant financial hardship as a result of the virus.
+Many Australians may find their income is affected by the spread of COVID.
 If your income is at risk, and you are worried about making repayments on your mortgage, you need to contact your lender as soon as possible to discuss your situation.
 A list of lender contact details can be found here.

-How can I stay on top of the latest policies regarding COVID-19?
+How can I stay on top of the latest policies regarding COVID?

 Don’t forget that this is an evolving situation and policies are constantly changing.
 We suggest you keep a close eye on the government policy updates.